PushyanJhaveri/Customer-Churn-Prediction/README.md

 This project leverages data cleaning, exploratory data analysis (EDA), feature engineering, and machine learning techniques to achieve its objectives.

 ## Dataset
-The dataset used in this project is the **Telco Customer Churn** dataset, which contains information about customers, including demographics, account details, and churn status.
-The dataset is publicly available on [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
+The dataset used in this project is one our clients at Fingertips, which contains information about customers, including demographics, account details, and churn status.
+This data is of October 2020.

 ## Project Structure
 The project is organized into the following directories: